tashay/PUI2016_tg1478/HW11_tg1478/README.md

 - Plot Brooklyn polygons and CUSP point.

 ## Assignment 2: Clustering Time Trends for Businesses in NYC
-I consulted Geoff Perrin on this assignment.
-He assisted me with errors pertaining to reading in the data and removing infinit values.

 For this assignment, I completed the following tasks:
 - Get and prep NYC zipcode & NYC businesses data